 All fire-related incidents on campus are logged and kept for seven years.
 These records can be requested at any time during business hours at the Risk Management Services Center.

-This page will provide you guidance on how you can prepare, prevent, and respond to fires on the UNT campus.
+This page will provide you with guidance on how you can prepare, prevent, and respond to fires on the UNT campus.

 - Become familiar with evacuation routes.